DS-Abdullah-Alkkhalileh/Car-Prices-Analysis/README.md

 - Jupyter Notebooks

 ## Contributors
-- [Your Name Here]
+- [Abdullah Al-Khalileh]

 ## License

-This project is licensed under [Your License Name].
+This project is not licensed.
+All rights reserved © 2025 Abdullah Al-Khalileh.